IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 Gets a `Promise` string for the current advertising token.

 This function can be called before or after the [init()](#initopts-object-void) call.
-The returned promise is settled after the initialization is complete, based on the availability of the advertising token:
+The returned promise is settled based on the availability of the advertising token:

 - If the advertising token is available, the promise is fulfilled with the current advertising token.
 - If the advertising token is not available, even temporarily, the promise is rejected with an instance of `Error`.
 To determine the best course of action in this case, you can use [isLoginRequired()](#isloginrequired-boolean).